Here’s a list of top twelve questions for personal growth!

 Without belief, confidence lacks the nurturance needed to sustain itself especially in the face of adversity.

-Belief in self can support confidence through the worst of life might throw out.
+Belief in self can support confidence through the worst that life might throw out.

 When you are feeling self-unworthy, this confidence triad of trust, truth, and belief doesn’t have the glue needed to help build a foundation for confidence.